cosmos/cosmos/whitepaper.md

 time, except when the size of the current validator set is greater than the maximum number of validators allowed.
-In that case, the transaction is only valid if the amount of gnuts is greater than the amount of effective gnuts held by the smallest validator, where effective gnuts include yet-unvested and delegated gnuts.
+In that case, the transaction is only valid if the amount of gnuts is greater than the amount of effective gnuts held by the smallest validator, where effective gnuts include vesting and delegated gnuts.
 When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the gnuts and delegated gnuts enter the unbonding state.
 Note that, given the distribution of genesis validators, the 33 available validator spots, and the issuance schedule, it is impossible for any genesis validators to become unbonded by this mechanism.

 ### Penalties for Validators